ARKlab/Artesian.SDK/README.md

 ### Upsert Mode

 Specifies the upsert mode to be used while saving the data.
-If the upsert mode is not specified then the default mode is used which is **Merge**.
+If the upsert mode is not specified then **Merge** is used.

 **ActualTimeSeries**
 *Merge* and *Replace* are equivalent to each other each item in the payload is written into the series replacing anything there previously.